irenekarijadi/CEEMDAN-EWT-LSTM/README.md

 * README.md - The README file for using this code
 * License - The License file
 * requirement.txt - This file contains list of packages used in this study
-* runtime.txt - This file contains python version used in this study

 Python Files:
 * `1.Experiments for University Dormitory Building.ipynb` - This notebook is the main file used to conduct the experiments for university dormitory building using parameter settings specified in Setting.py